 Unity Acres is a House of Hospitality for men.
 Our mission is to provide a safe, caring and permanent home for men, and particularly those who have become chronically homeless due to alcohol or substance abuse, or other factors.

 When first opened in 1969, Unity Acres was envisioned by its founder, Father Raymond McVey, as a place of refuge for homeless men in Central New York and beyond.
 For almost 50 years, people of faith and our residents have together put into practice the works of mercy: feeding the hungry, welcoming the stranger, clothing the naked, caring for the sick, burying the dead… And Unity Acres has become a sign of hope for the men, as well as for those who have assisted in keeping Father Ray’s dream alive.

-We welcome homeless men to life in community.
-There are between 40 and 70 men living at Unity Acres at any given moment.
+There are between 35 and 60 men living at Unity Acres at any given moment.
 Despite their individual troubles, the men create and maintain a serene atmosphere at the Acres.
 They assist one another in the many tasks necessary to create a sense of safety, sobriety and community, sharing in the work of preparing meals, doing laundry, yard work, gardening, maintenance, cutting firewood and many other activities which allow Unity Acres to function and flourish.
 Four staff members and one staff assistant provide administrative and other supports.

 We are located at the site of the former Oswego County Tuberculosis Sanatorium in Orwell, New York, where we occupy four main buildings and several smaller outbuildings on 136 acres of mostly forested land.Also on the Unity Acres property is Saint Martin de Porres Cemetery, where over 240 former residents, staff members and volunteers are buried.
 One third of the graves at St. Martin’s are the graves of veterans.